 3. The Formula's Backbone: Stability

 You can have the finest vitamins in the world, but if your gummy base weeps, melts, or tastes terrible, you have a very expensive failure.
-Investing in a proven, stable base formula is critical.
-Here’s the budget hack: work with your manufacturer to use one of their existing, perfected bases.
+Investing in a proven, stable base formula is essential.
+The budget-friendly move: work with your manufacturer to use one of their existing, perfected bases.
 You save a fortune on R&D and stability testing, freeing up cash for your unique active ingredients.

 Your Secret Weapons for Strategic Savings

-With the unshakeable foundation laid, you can now get creatively frugal.
-This is where smart brands outmaneuver deep-pocketed ones.
+With that foundation in place, you can get creatively frugal.
+This is how smart brands beat the big guys on a tight budget.

 - Embrace the Stock Mold: Custom shapes can cost $10,000+ before you make a single gummy.
 A stock mold is your launchpad.
 That standard bear or fruit shape becomes unique through your branding, story, and stunning package design.
 Redirect the savings into labels and boxes that pop on the shelf.